ProvableHQ/welcome/documentation/aleo/00_overview.md

 Welcome to the Aleo SDK guide.
 The Aleo SDK is a toolkit that supports account generation, program compilation, and program deployment.
+Use the Aleo SDK to generate yourself a new Aleo account [here](https://aleohq.github.io/aleo/).

 Aleo programs are files with a `.aleo` extension.
 Aleo programs contain Aleo instructions - an assembly-like programming language.